What is "Your friend’s account was compromised Email Virus"?

 |Malware Removal (Windows)||

-Some more examples of spam campaigns that are/were used to trick recipients into installing malicious software on their computers are "Secret Love Email Virus", "PETRONAS Email Virus" and "WeTransfer Email Virus".
-Examples of malicious programs that are distributed this way are Emotet, TrickBot, Adwind and LokiBot.
-In most cases attached files or files downloaded through included website links lead to installation of software that is designed to steal personal information, encrypt data, spread other malware and perform other actions that usually cause serious problems.
+Other examples of spam campaigns used to trick recipients into installing malicious software on their computers include "Secret Love Email Virus", "PETRONAS Email Virus" and "WeTransfer Email Virus".
+Examples of malicious programs that are distributed in this way are Emotet, TrickBot, Adwind and LokiBot.

 How did "Your friend’s account was compromised Email Virus" infect my computer?

-Text presented in the "Your friend’s account was compromised" email letter:
+Text presented in the "Your friend’s account was compromised" email message:

 Subject: Your friend's account was compromised